What are you watching on TV?

 Advertising is very clever and very persuasive as we all know, and when we're chilling at home watching TV, we are not usually aware enough to consciously challenge or reject the ads that pop up.
 The trouble with that is our minds are then wide open to accept what we're being told.

-Have you noticed there are more ads for cough, cold and flu meds in winter and hay fever in spring and summer?
+Have you noticed there are more ads for cough, cold and flu meds in winter and for hay fever in spring and summer?
 Have you ever been at home during the day and seen the ads then?
 For retirement homes, SAGA holidays, walk-in baths and life insurance?
 If you switch over to the kids channels you'll find ads for toys and games.

-Recognizing the targeted and persuasive nature of advertising means we can make more conscious consumer choices.
+Recognising the targeted and persuasive nature of advertising means we can make more conscious consumer choices.
 We can then decide what is a priority for us and be more intentional about what we buy.

 4. I reduced TV hours and increased reading/ learning hours.

-I used to watch a fair amount of TV, I suppose most of us do, especially with all we have 'on demand' these days (not like the 'olden days', when you had to wait a week for the next episode to come on).
+I used to watch a fair amount of TV, I suppose most of us do, especially with all we have 'on demand' these days (not like the 'olden days', when you had to wait a week for the next episode to come on!).

 When I started really paying attention though, I realised that, while some of the content was ok, not much of what I watched actually did anything for me.
 It wasn't uplifting or educational or funny or particularly inspiring, so I challenged myself to stop watching it and do something else instead.